Welcome to the New TimeMonsters Learn To Tell Time website!

 If the child has never visited the site before Professor Tempo introduces himself and explains how to use the Time Monsters site to read time properly.
 If the child has already visited the website the introductory animation is skipped.
 Instead of the introductory animation Professor Tempo just welcomes the child back.

-Teaching to Tell Time is a not easy.
+Teaching to Tell Time is a not easy for some to learb time.

 Teaching to tell time can be a trying and tricky business to say the least.
 As with most learning techniques a varied and well-balanced mix of resources is a must.
 To learn to tell time should be made as enjoyable as possible for the child.
 And because teaching a child to tell time is not an easy thing...neither is learning to Tell time.
 The best way to teach a child to read the clock is with a variety of projects and fun challenges.
 Reiterating time learning concepts in various formats is the best way to help a child not to 'shut down' when learning to tell or read time.